Early Bird Tickets Explained

-Unfortunately, this is a sign of the times, with our hurried and busy schedules people are leaving it longer and longer to commit to attending an event – and its not always because they are waiting to see if anything better comes along!
+Unfortunately, this is a sign of the times, with our hurried and busy schedules people are leaving it longer and longer to commit to attending an event.
+However it’s not always because they are waiting to see if anything better comes along!
 Often people will see your event invite/promotion and think “Oh I have heaps of time to purchase that ticket” or “I can afford to wait and check what time/date X is on to see if it will clash”.
 This leave it till later mentality often means that unless you actively do something to stop this behaviour it will only get worse.

 This is where the idea of Early Bird Discount comes into play – you stagger the pricing of the tickets so that they gradually become more expensive the closer we get to the date of the event.